Mangrove Snapper Fishing

 Tips and Tricks

-- Mud Minnows are THE BEST bait for Mangrove Snapper
+- Mud Minnows are the BEST bait for inshore Mangrove Snapper

 - Bridges and Piers that are near deep water often hold many fish